DanishKumar/Masters-Thesis/README.md

 # Masters-Thesis
- folders contain all the related work to the masters thesis
+ folder contain all the related work to the masters thesis.
+ Codes, thesis, presentation all are included